-Join Scott Simpson for an in-depth discussion in this video Working with the command line in AppleScript, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Working with the command line in AppleScript, part of Learning AppleScript.

 …Of course in addition to using AppleScript at the command line,…you can also use AppleScript to talk to the command line environment.…Apple Script has a command called do shell script,…that passes information to the command line.…For example, I can do do shell script ls, and when I run that I get back the…result of the terminal command ls, which lists the files in the current directory.…Obviously that's a pretty basic example.…I'll take a minute and make an application that makes a…zipped tar file of a photo that gets dropped onto it.…